Before painting, and especially in the case of commissioned murals, I will design a work as completely as I can.

 Most of my paint is made by 'Art Spectrum', but I also use 'Williamsburg', and 'Langridge'.
 Art Spectrum and Langridge are Australian brands

-Canvas is usually 12 oz cotton or linen on cedar stretchers and primed with an acrylic based gesso.
+Canvas is usually 12 oz or 14 oz cotton or linen on cedar stretchers and primed with an acrylic based ground.

 Thinners and Medium: